-This certificate is designed to help individuals learn methods of knowledge delivery in industrial training settings and is only available to students enrolled in a degree program at Illinois Institute of Technology.
+This certificate is designed to help individuals learn methods of knowledge delivery in industrial training settings.
 This certificate is only available to students enrolled in a degree program at the university and does not qualify for federal financial aid.

 Program of Study